TrustLevel/snet_hackathon/README.md

 3. Component: Calibration Process
 - Uses ADR metrics to:
-  - Adjust model concentration factor (controls prediction confidence) -> Part of the Hackathon Demo
+  - Adjust model concentration factor which controls prediction confidence (meaning: how confident the model is about it's predctions)
-  - Could be used to update CPT (Conditional Probability Table) weights -> not part of the Hackathon Demo
+  - This way, the model learns about it's prediction and can improve accuracy of it's future predictions o
-  - Generate insights about model performance
+  - Could be used to update CPT (Conditional Probability Table) weights (-> this part is not part of the Hackathon Demo)
-  - Recommend model improvements
+  - Generate insights about model performance and recommend model improvements

 4. Data Flow:
 -> See system-architecture-final.mermaid file